 Have you heard of BOB?
 No, that’s not a person.
 BOB refers to the “big orange button” that many websites use as a call to action.
 BOB is eye-catching, appealing, and encourages users to click and proceed down the sales funnel.
 But the color of the button alone isn’t enough to draw users in.
 You need to consider several other factors to make your button as compelling as possible.
 For example, consider evoking curiosity and whether to use first-person or second-person pronouns.

-Chris Goward digs into this topic in this episode, along with other strategies and tips for optimizing your website’s conversion rate.
-His advice will help you get more people to sign up for your newsletter, buy your products, mae inquiries, and more.
+Today’s guest, Chris Goward, is here with valuable strategies and tips for optimizing your website’s conversion rate.
+His advice will help you get more people to sign up for your newsletter, buy your products, make inquiries, and more.
 Chris is an expert on conversion rate optimization and the author of the best-selling book You Should Test That.
 He’s also the founder of WiderFunnel.

 - [01:16] – Chris begins by taking a moment to explain his framework, called the LIFT Model.